IvanDsilva31/TIAA_Simulatrix/README.md

 # TIAA - Simulatrix Solution

-Our proposed soltion for solving the challegnes in the retirement industry using AI.
+Our proposed soltion for solving the challenges faced in the retirement industry using AI.

 ## Deployment